DirectOutput/DirectOutput/Documentation/16_Pinballx.md

 * Start the PinballX Pluin Manager and activate the DirectOutput Plugin by activating the checkbox in front of the plugin name. \image html PBX_PluginManager.png
 * After activating the plugin,  select the line of the DOF plugin in the manager and click the configure button which will open the config window of the plugin.
 Check if the plugin can detect DOF and if you want turn on the logging for the plugin (DOF log is as usual controlled by the global config). \image html PBX_PluginConfig.png
 * Download some suitable config files from the config tool over at:  <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">ConfigTool Website</a> and put those configs in the config folder of DOF.
 * If you use a GlobalConfig files for your DOF installation, please create another GlobalConfig file for PinballX.
 This global config file must be named _GlobalConfig_PinballX.xml_.
-It is recommanded that you use the GlobalConfig editor tool in the DOF directory to create this file.
+It is recommended that you use the GlobalConfig editor tool in the DOF directory to create this file.

 \section pbx_infilepara Ini File Parameters